 History provides students not only with a comprehensive understanding of the past, but also with a fresh way of looking at the present, and even the future.
-As a subject, it encourages development of analytical and evaluative skills, hones critical and creative thinking and improves the ability to debate and discuss.
+As a subject, it encourages the development of analytical and evaluative skills, hones critical and creative thinking and improves the ability to debate and discuss.

 With a history degree, you’ll gain the ability to approach dominant narratives critically, questioning who constructed the accounts we are presented with and why.
 You’ll make attempts at understanding what historic events mean in a cultural, social and personal context – and what that means for the future.
-It’s been said that studying history is like visiting another country, and that’s a great analogy – the scope of history is boundless, and there are always new way to explore it.
+It’s been said that studying history is like visiting another country, and that’s a great analogy – the scope of history is boundless, and there is always new way to explore it.
 A history degree provides you with the tools to do so at an advanced level, unveiling new and exciting ways of looking at the past.

 Given the great number of transferable skills a degree in the subject provides, history graduates often go on to very varied careers.
 For instance, if you’re interested in going into politics, journalism or research, history would be a great choice of discipline for you.
 Likewise, if you’re interested in teaching, law, finance, or even working in TV, the skills of critical analysis you’ll gain from a history degree are invaluable.
 And if you’re not sure what you want to do after university, history is a subject that leaves your options open as it is widely respected by employers.